pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 # App. design

-The overall application design is really quite simple, and, straight forwards enough...
+The overall application design is really quite simple, and, straight forwards enough...;
+basiclaly, there are just 2 objects:

-- HTML drop down list select object (which, also, is used to store both 'name/phone numbers' data).
+1. A HTML select drop down list object,
-- Javascript, used to get form name/and, also, retrieve the corresponding name's phone number.
-- Javascript, used to get the div display object name...; and, send the retrieved phone number output there.
+   (used to store all of the 'names/phone numbers' data)

+2. A div id object,
+   (used for outputting the found data)

+3. Javascript code,
+   (used to get the selected form name/phone number;
+   and, to display taht phone number inside of the div object)

 -----